CloudOpting/Dockerfiles/README.md

 # Dockerfiles
-Repository for the official DSocker images for the CloudOpting platform
+Repository for the official Docker images for the CloudOpting platform